 The basic principles of autonumbering are described in Autonumbering.
-This article describes the peculiarities of autonumbering during simultaneous work of several users.
+This article describes the peculiarities of autonumbering during the simultaneous work of several users.

-Let us tackle this issue on the example of catalog (autonumbering is implemented in the same way for other object types).
+Let us tackle this issue on the example of the catalog (autonumbering is implemented in the same way for other object types).

 The autonumbering algorithm is mainly based on the object data stored in a database table.
 To generate a code, 1C:Enterprise searches the catalog for the maximum code with the specified prefix.
 As indexing is always supported for "Code" field, the search runs quite fast.

 Note that it only searches the existing records.
 If an object that had the maximum code was deleted, 1C:Enterprise provides this code upon the next request.
 However, if any object that did not have the maximum code was deleted, or some codes were skipped, 1C:Enterprise never provides the missing codes for new objects.
 If you want 1C:Enterprise to provide the missing codes, do not use the autonumbering feature.
 Instead, implement a custom numbering algorithm.